Wells Fargo & Company (WFC) Stock Still Among Analyst Favorites

-Odeon raised the price target for the Wells Fargo & Company (NYSE:WFC) stock from “a Hold” to “a Buy”.
-The rating was released on July 15, 2021.
-The research report from BofA Securities has upgraded the stock from Neutral to Buy, with a price target set at $60.
-The stock was downgraded by UBS, who disclosed in a research note on May 19, 2021, from Buy to Neutral and set the price objective to $47.
-In their research brief published February 18, 2021, JP Morgan analysts upgraded the Wells Fargo & Company stock from Underweight to Neutral with a price target of $37.
+Odeon raised the price target for the Wells Fargo & Company (NYSE:WFC) stock from “a Buy” to “a Hold”.
+The rating was released on July 19, 2021.
+The research report from Keefe Bruyette has resumed the stock to Outperform, with a price target set at $57.
+The stock was upgraded by BofA Securities, who disclosed in a research note on June 04, 2021, from Neutral to Buy and set the price objective to $60.
+In their research brief published May 19, 2021, UBS analysts downgraded the Wells Fargo & Company stock from Buy to Neutral with a price target of $47.

 Sponsored